-What’s the trick behind the best Korean chicken wings?
+What’s the trick behind the best Korean fried chicken?
+Or rather, in this instance, Korean baked chicken wings that are meant to taste like the now-famous Korean fried chicken?
 According to Aki Kamozawa & H. Alexander Talbot, it’s an overnight bath in a mixture of egg whites, salt, and baking soda.
 The concoction not only “forms an even coating that clings to the baked chicken wings and seasons them,” as the authors explain, but somehow manages to “break down the outer layer of proteins on the skin,” which renders the chicken skin thin and crackling, the underlying meat moist and juicy.
 There you have it.
-Best baked chicken wings recipe ever.
 Resourceful home cooks may wish to note that the authors also brush this very same marinade on a whole chicken, let it soak up the flavor in the fridge overnight, and then roast it.

-- 1/4 cup tamari soy sauce (seek out a gluten-free brand, if desired)
+- 1/4 cup tamari or soy sauce (seek out a gluten-free brand, if desired)

 - 3 tablespoons apple juice

 - 1 teaspoon Korean red chile flakes or crushed red pepper flakes

 - 1 tablespoon toasted sesame seeds, roughly chopped or coarsely ground if desired